IllumiDesk/illumidesk/README.md

 | POSTGRES_HOST | `string` | Postgres host | `jupyterhub-db` |

 ### Environment Variables pertaining to grader service, located in `env.service`

+> This file is only used when you're using the initial setup with FirstUseAuthenticator

 | Variable  |  Type | Description | Default Value |
 |---|---|---|---|